jangruenwaldt/devops-digital-twin/README.md

 # DevOps Digital Twin

+This is an intial prototype of a Digital Twin for monitoring of DevOps practices in modern software engineering.
+The visualizations based on the digital twin can generate valuable insights into product stability, system and team performance.

-Fetch DevOps system data into JSON via Python, and then store it in neo4j.
-Exploration and visualization with Grafana.
+Input: Fetch DevOps system data into JSON via Python, and then store it in neo4j.
+Output: Exploration and visualization with Grafana.

 ## What is this, and what makes it new and different?